selkies-project/selkies-gstreamer/docs/development.md

 ### Code Contributors

-[PMohanJ](https://github.com/PMohanJ): Contributed new features for the X11 input protocol as well as providing various fixes for the project overall and providing various means of analysis
+[PMohanJ](https://github.com/PMohanJ): Contributed new features for the X11 input protocol as well as providing various fixes for the project overall and providing various means of analysis, **currently available for paid consulting tasks in tandem with senior maintainers**

-[ayunami2000](https://github.com/ayunami2000): Provided various fixes for the WebRTC HTML5 web interface, as well as providing various means of analysis, **currently available for paid consulting tasks**
+[ayunami2000](https://github.com/ayunami2000): Provided various fixes for the WebRTC HTML5 web interface, as well as providing various means of analysis, **currently available for paid consulting tasks in tandem with senior maintainers**

 [Carlos Ruiz](https://github.com/cruizba): [OpenVidu](https://openvidu.io) Team, provided various proposals for fixing the X11 input protocol